Uzbekistan - The Heart of the Silk Road

 Cross the border into Tajikistan and drive to Dushanbe, the capital.
 On arrival we explore Dushanbe’s sites and soak up the atmosphere of this little visited Central Asian city.
 Overnight Hotel Gulistan or similar.
 (B)

 Dushanbe is a relatively modern town that rose to prominence during the Soviet era, when it was made the capital of the Tajik Autonomous Soviet Socialist Republic and named Stalinabad.
 Its name means ‘Monday in the Tajik language, arising from the fact that this was the day that the market was held when Dushanbe was still a small and fairly insignificant village.
 The ousted Emir of Bukhara, fleeing from the Bolsheviks, stayed in Dushanbe and cooperated with Enver Pasha’s Basmachis until he had to leave the region.
 From Dushanbe, he fled to Afghanistan in 1921, the year the town was freed from the Basmachis as well.

 Drive through stunning scenery to Lake Iskander Kul in the Fann Mountains, where we have opportunities to hike around the lake shore.
 We have a full free day to explore the area and can visit nearby waterfalls and springs as well as small settlements.
-Overnight local home.
+Overnight tourist cottages.
 (BLD)

 Day 14 – Tashkent